3for1hund-sudo/homeassistant-udmx-artnet-bridge/README.md

 # 🎛️ Home Assistant Hybrid uDMX & Art-Net to MQTT Gateway

-> ⚠️ **EARLY RELEASE / BETA:** This project is currently in an early release stage.
-While fully functional in our test environments, you may still encounter bugs or unexpected behavior.
-Use with caution and feel free to report issues!
+> ⚠️ **BETA:** This project is currently in an early release stage.
+Use with caution.

 This Home Assistant App acts as a hybrid gateway between a physical uDMX USB dongle, network-based Art-Net nodes, and your MQTT network.
 It translates incoming MQTT commands into DMX light signals in real-time and features dynamic channel management via automatic XML configuration.